AppDevGuy/OSSSpeechKit/README.md

 [![codecov](https://codecov.io/gh/AppDevGuy/OSSSpeechKit/branch/master/graph/badge.svg)](https://codecov.io/gh/AppDevGuy/OSSSpeechKit)
 [![docs](https://appdevguy.github.io/OSSSpeechKit/badge.svg)](https://appdevguy.github.io/OSSSpeechKit)

-OSSSpeechKit was developed to provide easier accesibility options to apps.
+OSSSpeechKit was developed to provide easier accessibility options to apps.

 Apple does not make it easy to get the right voice, nor do they provide a simple way of selecting a language or using speech to text.
 OSSSpeechKit makes the hassle of trying to find the right language go away.